 When a virtual machine has a WWN assigned to it, the virtual machine’s configuration file (.vmx) is updated to include a WWN pair.
 The WWN pair consists of a World Wide Port Name (WWPN) and a World Wide Node Name (WWNN).
-When that virtual machine is powered on, the VMkernel instantiates a virtual port (VPORT) on the physical HBA which is used to access the LUN.
+When that virtual machine is powered on, the VMkernel creates a virtual port (VPORT) on the physical HBA which is used to access the LUN.
 The VPORT is a virtual HBA that appears to the FC fabric as a physical HBA.
-The VPORT has its own unique identifier, the WWN pair that was assigned to the virtual machine.
+As its unique identifier, the VPORT uses the WWN pair that was assigned to the virtual machine.